ibm-cloud-docs/pattern-vpc-security/overview.md

  - Automated creation, rotation, revocation and expiration of static secrets
  - Never transmit secrets via plaintext; all should transit using TLS encryption.

- Note that Secrets Manager is a high available platform which has built-in resiliency and backups in each region.
-Customers have specific responsibilities around secrets management.
-More details can be found here: [Security Design](https://docs/vpc-resiliency?topic=vpc-resiliency-security-design).
-Ensure high availability of secrets management platform.
-Provisions for high availability and encrypted backups should be used.

 ### Solutioning Guidance:
 {: #secrets-management-best-guidance}